samize/football-mapper/InterimProjectReport.md

     The final step will be refinement of the model that may include increasing the training dataset images and improving the code.

+### Lucas

+- Pitch Line Detection

+    Create step in the pipeline for appropriately aggregating multiple pixel filters to produce the most isolated pitch lines for detection.

 ## 4/21/2022

 ### Bryant and Seth